Get contentment and purpose during daily life

 Look, I know this stuff doesn’t always sit well with our normal doubting human nature.
 But work at it and you won’t be disappointed in the long run.
 It will happen for you, I am almost certain!

 Gradually, gradually, build up your practise of trusting him.
-Walk with him through the whole day, as soon as you can relax into that.
+Walk with the Lord through the whole day, as soon as you can relax into that.
 Increase the regularity of your chats with him as you get the chance.
 Hand over problems you are facing etc … confide in him about them.

 You will come to clearly recognise his power as it is released into your life (within limits of course) as time passes.
 Gradually your faith and belief will increase in strength as contentment in that trusting relationship increases.
-Expect your love for him to grow as well.
+Expect ‘your love for him’ to grow as well.

 Continue to the next article, “Trusting God with your life”.